razifyusof/razifyusof/README.md

-# Razif Yusof | An IT Enthusiast 👋
+# Razif Yusof | An IT Enthusiast

 Hello! 👋 I'm Mohd Razif Mohd Yusof, a dedicated Senior Executive with over 13 years of experience in IT infrastructure, system administration, and end-user support.
 My expertise spans managing IT systems, server infrastructures, and cloud solutions, with a strong focus on delivering reliable, secure, and efficient IT environments.

 As a Microsoft Certified Azure Solutions Architect Expert, I specialize in designing and implementing secure, scalable, and high-performing cloud architectures.
 Beyond Azure, my career journey has equipped me with a wealth of experience in various domains:

 ## 🛠 Key Highlights from My Experience
-System Administration: Managed diverse systems, including 3CX phone systems, Microsoft 365, and Azure Entra ID, ensuring seamless operations and secure environments.
+- **System Administration:** Managed diverse systems, including 3CX phone systems, Microsoft 365, and Azure Entra ID, ensuring seamless operations and secure environments.
-Server Management: Ensured high availability and performance of servers with VMware and Hyper-V while implementing robust disaster recovery solutions.
+- **Server Management:** Ensured high availability and performance of servers with VMware and Hyper-V while implementing robust disaster recovery solutions.
-IT Asset Management: Streamlined procurement, lifecycle management, and secure data destruction of IT assets, driving cost efficiency and compliance.
+- **IT Asset Management:** Streamlined procurement, lifecycle management, and secure data destruction of IT assets, driving cost efficiency and compliance.
-End-User Support: Delivered exceptional support to users by resolving hardware, software, and networking issues, enhancing overall productivity.
+- **End-User Support:** Delivered exceptional support to users by resolving hardware, software, and networking issues, enhancing overall productivity.
-Audit and Compliance: Developed and reviewed IT policies and SOPs to align with audit requirements, ensuring regulatory compliance and operational excellence.
+- **Audit and Compliance:** Developed and reviewed IT policies and SOPs to align with audit requirements, ensuring regulatory compliance and operational excellence.
 Vendor Collaboration: Liaised with vendors to evaluate and implement solutions, including successful projects like integrating Webex for call center operations.

 ## 💡 What Drives Me